You initially thought you’d go to either Cabo or Puerto Vallarta.

 One very cool feature of the topography?

-Cabo’s gold sand beaches and deep blue waters are the main reason you’re thinking of Los Cabos, right?
+Cabo’s gold sand beaches and deep turquoise waters are the main reason you’re thinking of Los Cabos, right?

-But many vacationers are surprised to discover that only some of its beaches are swimmable.
+Many vacationers are surprised, though, to discover that only some of its beaches are swimmable.

-Swimmable beaches are found on the other side of the Baja Peninsula.
+Swimmable beaches in Cabo are found on the Sea of Cortez side of the Baja California Peninsula.

-Offering stupendous views of El Arco, the 2-mile stretch of Medano Beach is the most famous.
-Santa Maria Beach is great for snorkeling.
+Offering stupendous views of El Arco, the 2-mile stretch of Medano Beach is the most famous of these.

 See our post on the best beaches in Cabo to find out which ones are safe for swimming (and which are best for walking and views only).

 You should also know that the water in Cabo is not exactly warm for swimming in winter.
-In fact, we sometimes find it cold.
+In fact, we sometimes find it cool.

 October and November, however, are another story – the sea is blissfully warm then.